Readings

 Note that it may take a few minutes before your changes become active..
 So don’t despair if you don’t see your changes showing up right away.
 Just double-check that you’ve pushed the rendered site and check back.
 In the meantime, you can explore your current website content and design in RStudio’s Viewer in the bottom left pane.

-Now, we want to add a table of contents and change the appearance of our website.
-We can do this by changing the configuration file.
 Decide who of you will make the following changes, render the website again, and push.

 navbar: